 The Company records the initial carrying amount of redeemable noncontrolling interests at fair value.
 In the event a redeemable noncontrolling interest is present at the end of a reporting period, the Company adjusts the carrying amount to the greater of (1) the initial carrying amount, increased or decreased for the redeemable noncontrolling interests' share of net income or loss, their share of comprehensive income or loss and dividends and (2) the redemption value as determined by a specified multiple of earnings, as defined.
 This method views the end of the reporting period as if it were also the redemption date for the redeemable noncontrolling interests.
-When a noncontrolling interest exists, the Company conducts a quarterly review to determine if the fair value of the redeemable noncontrolling interests is less than the redemption value, there may be a charge to earnings per share attributable to TriMas Corporation.
+When a noncontrolling interest exists, the Company conducts a quarterly review to determine if the fair value of the redeemable noncontrolling interests is less than the redemption value.
+If the fair value of the redeemable noncontrolling interests is less than the redemption value, there may be a charge to earnings per share attributable to TriMas Corporation.